Privacy Policy

 12.1 Updates and Revisions

-We may update this Privacy Policy periodically to reflect changes in our practices, technology, legal requirements, or other factors.
-We will notify you of material changes by:
+The Association may update this Privacy Policy periodically to reflect changes in practices, technology, legal requirements, or other factors.
+The Association will notify Members of material changes by:

 - Posting the updated policy with a revised "Last Updated" date